Local controllability around a regular solution and null-controllability of scattering solutions for semilinear wave equations: Null-controllability of a scattering solution in a long time

+Here, we prove Theorem \ref{thm_global_strichartz}.
 As in \cite{Burq03}, Theorem \ref{thm_global_strichartz} will be a consequence of the local energy decay (Theorem \ref{thm_local_decay_energy}) and the global-in-time Strichartz estimate in the case $\Omega = \mathbb{R}^d$.
 The latter is derived from the following result of \cite{GinibreVelo}.
 A definition of the Besov spaces can be found, for example, in \cite{Adams-Fournier}, paragraph 7.32.

 \begin{thm}[Proposition 2.2 of \cite{GinibreVelo}] Consider $d \geq 3$, $2 \leq r \leq \infty$, $\rho \in \mathbb{R}$, $1 \leq m \leq \infty$, and write

 Assume

 and